Beaconstac/Android-SDK/README.md

 ## Introduction

-Beaconstac SDK is an easy way to enable proximity marketing and location analytics through a network of BLE beacons.
+Beaconstac Advanced Android SDK is meant only for specialized use cases.
+Please check with the support team before deciding to integrate this SDK.

 ## Integrate with your existing project in Android Studio